KristianHaverson/TexNeutSim/README.md

 # TexNeutSim
 Welcome to TexNeutSim, a Geant4 simulation framework for the TexNeut neutron detector.
-This repository provides the a basic set of tools necessary to simulate neutron interactions.
 ## Dependencies
 TexNeutSim is tested with:
 - Geant4: Version 11.2.2